 This interactive session focuses on teaching and learning about the harms of overdiagnosis.
 Beginning with a Strictly Come Dancing style ‘vote off’, participants will choose the tests most likely to cause harm or result in untoward, unintended consequences.
 Quizzes and short presentations will then help delegates to avoid overdiagnosis in each context.
 Led by Dr Avril Danczak

-Dr Marian Davies presents a reflection on the lives of young people in a variety of settings: a camp for Syrian refugees in Greece, a remote rural part of Uganda, and among the Rohingya in Bangladesh.
+Dr Marian Davis presents a reflection on the lives of young people in a variety of settings: a camp for Syrian refugees in Greece, a remote rural part of Uganda, and among the Rohingya in Bangladesh.
 She will also touch on the health challenges faced by looked-after children in the UK and how the GP can be a significant adult and improve outcomes in this group.

 Ten RCGP International exchange delegates will present posters describing an aspect of their healthcare system or an interesting medical case, providing invigorating insights into primary care from across Europe and an opportunity to network with colleagues.